-- The name and email address of a second member who is willing to second your nomination (they may be based at your own institution or elsewhere), whose name as your seconder will be made public on your profile as a candidate;
+- The name and email address of a seconder for your nomination, who is also a PSA member (they may be based at your own institution or elsewhere), whose name as your seconder will be made public on your profile as a candidate

 - A personal statement (max.
 150 words) that will be used within the election publicity as the rationale for why members should vote for you.

 - A headshot photograph to go alongside your personal statement.

 You and your nominator may be asked by the PSA office to provide more information to verify your current PSA memberships.

 If an election takes place, please note the following campaigning rules for candidates:

 - Please keep the election a positive and good-humoured affair.
 If you happen not to be elected, there will be another election the following year, so please focus on telling others of your possible contributions, rather than other candidates’ weaknesses.